UD Internal Funding Opportunities

 PROJECT BUDGET

-UDRF proposals may request up to $50,000 of which $30,000 is sponsor direct funding with an additional $15,000 in matching funds from the PI’s Dean ($7,500) and the Provost’s Office ($7,500) and $5,000 if a Research Experience for Undergraduates (REU) stipend is requested.
+UDRF proposals may request up to $50,000 of which $30,000 is sponsor-direct funding with an additional $15,000 in matching funds from the PI’s Dean ($7,500) and the Provost’s Office ($7,500) and $5,000 if a Research Experience for Undergraduates (REU) stipend is requested.
 All UDRF proposals require matching funds from the PI’s College and Provost’s Office.

 BUDGETING GUIDELINES

-• Personnel: PI faculty summer salary up to $5,000.00 or 1/9th salary, whichever is less, is allowable.
+Personnel: PI faculty summer salary up to $5,000.00 or 1/9th salary, whichever is less, is allowable.
 University of Delaware graduate research assistant (RA) stipends, hourly wage, and other positions providing technical assistance are allowable.
 Support of UD graduate students are generally accorded as a higher priority than other budget categories.
-REU stipends in the amount of $5,000 may be requested and are limited UD undergraduate students.
+REU stipends in the amount of $5,000 may be requested and are limited to UD undergraduate students.

 • Fringe Benefits: Fringe benefit costs are required for all personnel categories other than PI summer salary.